PlayFPN Rules

 • Players can be on more than one roster, hence a guest player process is not required.

-What is the season and playing age determination dates?
+What are the season and playing age determination dates?

 What insurance is required and can I purchase insurance through PlayFPN?